karl-cardenas-coding/go-lambda-cleanup/README.md

 - `lambda:ListAliases`
 - `lambda:DeleteFunction`

-The following is code snippet is an IAM policy you may assign to the IAM User or IAM Role used by go-lambda-cleanup.
+The following code snippet is an IAM policy you may assign to the IAM User or IAM Role used by go-lambda-cleanup.

 ```json